cloudflare/playwright/packages/playwright-cloudflare/examples/stagehand/README.md

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/playwright/tree/main/packages/playwright-cloudflare/examples/stagehand)

-This example demonstrates how to run integrate Stagehand in a Cloudflare Worker using Vite to extract information from a movie from The Movie Database.
+This example demonstrates how to integrate Stagehand in a Cloudflare Worker using Vite to extract information from a movie.

 It uses Workers AI [@cf/meta/llama-3.3-70b-instruct-fp8-fast](https://developers.cloudflare.com/workers-ai/models/llama-3.3-70b-instruct-fp8-fast/) as the model by default.